 If medications aren’t working your ENT Doctor may recommend allergy shots.
 Allergy shots involve a series of injections of the allergen as a form of immunotherapy.
 The shots help to modify your response to the allergen which helps to reduce the severity of your allergic reactions.

 There are also sublingual immunotherapies to treat your ragweed allergies.
 This involves a pill that contains the allergen.
-You place it under the tongue and then swallow it and it has similar benefits like allergy shots.
+You place it under the tongue and then swallow it and it has similar benefits to allergy shots.

 To learn more about stopping your ragweed allergy symptoms make an appointment today!